A WEDDING GIFT

 This book has now been my companion for 27 years.
 I consider it so valuable that I like to have it in whatever room I occupy.
 I have this evening finished reading it thro – my opinion of its rare merit is the same now as when I first saw it.

 Elizabeth Macquarie died at Jarvisfield eleven months later, on March 11 1835.
 She was 56.
 Following Lachlan Junior’s death the biography remained in the possession of his widow, Isabella.
 Did she read it I wonder?
 If so, it would be interesting to know what she made of her mother-in-law’s comments on infidelity.
 In 1842 Lachlan Junior was forced to defend himself against allegations that he had slept with Isabella’s younger sister Mary, while Mary was on an extended visit to Jarvisfield.
 Isabella never remarried and she died in 1884.
-In 1963 the three volume biography of Dr Samuel Johnson was acquired by Sydney’s Mitchell Library from Colin Campbell of the Isle of Jura, Isabella’s great nephew.
+In 1963 the three volumes were acquired by Sydney’s Mitchell Library from Colin Campbell of the Isle of Jura, Isabella’s great nephew.

 Well done if you have read all of this blog, because I know it’s a bit long, and not everyone is as mad on history as me.
 I have been lucky enough to spend several weeks on Mull researching the Macquarie family.
 On one occasion my partner and I had the privilege of staying on one of the old Macquarie estates.